pdfruth/dallas-docker-meetup-Aug2018/lab05/README.md

-## Containerizing a process for deployment

-**In this section**, you will learn how to upload a docker image Dockerhub and deploy it to our cluster.
+**In this section**, you will learn how to upload a "Docker container image" to Dockerhub and deploy it to our cluster.

 Development processes such as these are typically sped up with enhancements such as automated DevOps processes, however this is a helpful to get a fundamental look at how some of the underlying parts of the process work.

-## Task 1: Create a simple node.js process

-Way back in [lab 02](lab02/README.md) we built an image with a node.js process in it and ran it in the Docker runtime on our local machines.
-Remember that?
-Well now, we'll move a copy of that image to our Dockerhub account so its available to run in our IBM Cloud Private Cluster.
+Back in [lab 02](lab02/README.md) we built a "Docker container image" of the web app and ran it in the Docker runtime on our local machines (remember that?).
+Well now, we'll move a copy of that "Docker container image" to our **Dockerhub** account so it's available to run in our IBM Cloud Private (ICP) cluster.

-First lets tag our image.
+First lets "tag" our "Docker container image".
 ```

 $ docker tag mynode:v1.0 ehamamcy/mynode:v1.0